mitesh69/Codsoft/README.md

 Error Handling:
 The program includes a basic error handling mechanism for invalid operation selections, informing the user if the input is not recognized

+Task-3
+Description

+Character Sets:
+The password generator uses uppercase and lowercase letters, digits, and punctuation characters to create a strong password.

+User Input:
+The program prompts the user to enter the desired length of the password, ensuring that the length is at least 8 characters for better security.

+Password Generation:
+The generate_password function creates a password by randomly selecting characters from the defined character set based on the specified length.

+Display:
+The generated password is printed to the console for the user to see.